 Courses at Other Universities

-If you're a current Dal or King's student and have completed your first year of study, you may be able to take a class at another institution and obtain credit toward your Dalhousie degree.
-To do so, you must get approval before registering for the class at the other institution.
+If you're a current Dal or King's student and have completed your first year of study, you may be able to take a course at another institution and obtain credit toward your Dalhousie degree.
+To do so, you must get approval before registering for the course at the other institution.

 A Letter of Permission will be provided if all of the following conditions are met:

 - the student is in good academic standing, i.e., students who have been academically dismissed or are on probation are not eligible.